liyenhsu/Movie-Synopses/README.md

-# Movie-Synopses
-Document clustering and topic modeling for movie synopses
+# Document Clustering and Topic Modeling for Movie Synopses